durbanlegend/thag_rs/README.md

 at your option.

 ## Contribution
-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you shall be dual-licensed as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you will be dual-licensed as above, without any additional terms or conditions.